jeromevdl/sample-collaborative-ai-dlc/README.md

 4. Open the **Settings** tab of your app and copy the **Client ID** and **Client Secret**.
 5. In the deployed app, sign in and open **Admin → Tracker OAuth Apps → Jira Cloud**.
 Paste both values and click **Save**.

-Users then connect their personal accounts from **Project Settings → Trackers** for any project that needs the integration.
-The Jira Cloud integration is read-only — no comments or status changes are pushed back to Jira.
+Users then connect their personal accounts from the project-creation flow (GitHub/GitLab) or **Project Settings → Trackers** (Jira) for any project that needs the integration.
+The Jira Cloud and GitLab Issues tracker integrations are read-only — no issue comments or status changes are pushed back.

 You can rotate credentials later by entering new values into the same form; clicking **Save** overwrites the previously stored secret.